pertzlab/ARCOSpx-publication/README.md

 # Introduction

-This repository contains scripts required to reproduce the results in the publication of Grädel et al. _Deciphering Subcellular Organisation Through Tracking of Emergent Dynamic Events_ ([link](https://www.biorxiv.org)).
+This repository contains scripts required to reproduce the results in the publication of Grädel et al. _Tracking Coordinated Cellular Dynamics in Time-Lapse Microscopy with ARCOS.px_ ([link](https://doi.org/10.1101/2025.03.14.643386)).

 <p align="center">